CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-users/users-modding-cyberpunk-2077/getting-started/mo2-mod-organizer-2.md

 <summary>Installing the plugin (must read!)</summary>

-1. Head over to the GitHub repository linked above and download the file `game_cyberpunk2077.py` by clicking on it, it's at the bottom of the page. **Do not download the source code.**
+1. Head over to the [GitHub repository](https://github.com/ModOrganizer2/modorganizer-basic_games/blob/master/games/game_cyberpunk2077.py) and download the file `game_cyberpunk2077.py` by clicking on the top-right three-dot menu, and clicking "Download."
 2. Place this file into `basic_games/games` which is located in the MO2 plugin folder.
 No need to go diving through all your folders to find it, you can find it easily:
    1. Navigate to **Show Open Folders menu...** on the main MO2 screen.